Fantasy Male Name Generator

 What Makes a Fantasy Male Name?

 A fantasy male name can sound heroic, noble, rugged, scholarly, haunted, or quietly practical depending on the character you want to build.
 The best names do not only announce strength.
 They suggest background, pressure, and a role inside the story.
-A knightly name such as Aldric Brightshield feels different from a road-worn name like Merek Longstride, and both can belong to compelling characters.
+A strong name should suggest role and mood without becoming hard to read.
 Tone matters because a name is often the reader's first clue about status, culture, and expectation.

 When refining a generated result, read the name aloud and imagine how it would appear in dialogue, on a map, in a royal record, or in a campaign note.
 A useful fantasy name should be easy enough to remember but distinctive enough to suggest a culture for readers and players.
-You can also adjust spelling, swap surnames, or reuse the meaning as a title, place name, clan motto, or prophecy.
+You can also adjust spelling, shorten a result, or reuse the lore as a title, place note, clan motto, or rumor.
 The strongest names usually do more than sound interesting: they imply history, status, conflict, and a reason the character belongs in the world.

 How to Use These Names